cynixx3/third-party-miner-installer-for-ethos/README.md

 # third-party-miner-installer-for-ethos
-This is an introduction to installing third party miners to ethOS with instructions and examples for miner developers to integrate and make ethOS installers / update scripts
+This is an introduction to installing third party miners to ethOS with instructions and examples for miner developers to integrate and make ethOS installers / update scripts.

+The instructions here are not supported by ethOS.
+This will install the files for one miner and use with another miner will overwrite previous installs.

 ethOS installs its miners and associated files to /opt/miners/MinerFolder/MinerFiles